m00nb0ygame8/vendordep-plugin/README.md

 # vendordep-plugin

-This was made to combat WPILib's vendordep jsons.
+This Gradle plugin replaces WPILib's vendordep JSON system with a cleaner, code-based DSL for managing robot dependencies using Gradle.
+Just real, version-controlled Gradle declarations.

 ## Getting Started
 To start, first go to your ``` settings.gradle ``` and under: